A programme of place and identity by Failed States | Share

 Friday 23 August

-Please join us for this takeover devised by Failed States which forms part of Arcade East‘s 2019 Design and Politics season.
-Join us for the entirety of the programme or drop in as you please.
-Refreshments will be available throughout the day, along with a free bar in the evening.
+This takeover was devised by Failed States which formed part of Arcade East‘s 2019 Design and Politics season.
+Participants were able to join for the entirety of the programme or drop in.
+Refreshments were available throughout the day, along with a free bar in the evening.

 It is rather that there are always connections yet to be made, juxtapositions yet to flower into interaction – or not – potential links that may never be established.
 Space then, sensed in this way, is not a completed simultaneity in which all interconnections have been established, in which every place is already linked to everywhere else.
 There are always loose ends.
 If you were to make a map that really had the characteristics of this space, it would be entirely possible to fall through it.